-- Conventional lenses or carrel lenses up to a 75 mm lens diameter may used with the shutter function, for example historical lenses.
+Conventional lenses or barrel lenses up to a 75 mm lens diameter may used with the shutter function, for example historical lenses.
 The diameter exceeds a compound 5 shutter.
 It may be necessary to use an extended board to provide sufficient clearence for the shutter.

 Working with the behind-lens shutter is much more comfortable, quicker and safer than with conventional lenses.
 Those interested in people photography with limited depth of field will appreciate the much shortend delay between focusing and taking the picture.
 Focusing with open aperture - inserting the cassette and pulling the dark slide - release.
 No other shutter can do it so quickly.

 It does also have some disadvantages:

 - The sutter may be used only with flat or extended panels; the shortest focal length is 65 mm.

 - 1/60 s as the shortest shutter speed is rather long with continuous light, regarding moving objects as well as working with limited depth of field

 - The lenses made for this shutter can not be used for other cameras.

 - The shutter is fairly noisy, but this is understandeable due to its size.